isungchiang/COMP9900/README.md

 # COMP9900
 unsw comp9900 project

-final demo file is the flaskImplementation.zip.
+Final demo file is the flaskImplementation.zip.
 Since it is too many file to put whole folder in git, we zip it.